Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 ## Audio in H1 model

-The soldering pads for an internal speaker connector header are present.
+Only the soldering pads for an internal speaker connector header are present.
 The speaker +/GND signals on the pad are routed directly into AK4951 pins.

 **NOTE:** _There is no extra amplifier IC between the speaker pad and the AK4951.
 The AK4951 includes a speaker amplifier capable of 1W, when powered @5v._